 Release manager, scripting, bug fixes

-MediaInfo is a convenient unified display of the most relevant technical and tag data for video and audio files.
+Convenient unified display of the most relevant technical and tag data for video and audio files.

-AVI MetaEdit is a tool that supports embedding, validating, and exporting of metadata in AVI (Standard and OpenDML) files.
+Supports embedding, validating, and exporting of metadata in AVI (Standard and OpenDML) files.
 This tool can also enforce file structure and metadata recommendations and specifications from U.S. National Archives, Microsoft, and IBM.

-DV Analyzer is a technical quality control and reporting tool that examines DV streams in order to report errors in the tape-to-file transfer process, such as video error concealment information, invalid audio samples, timecode inconsistency, inconsistent use of arbitrary bits in video DIF blocks, and DIF structural problems.
+Technical quality control and reporting tool that examines DV streams in order to report errors in the tape-to-file transfer process, such as video error concealment information, invalid audio samples, timecode inconsistency, inconsistent use of arbitrary bits in video DIF blocks, and DIF structural problems.

 We are not directly involved in these projects but we use them for A/V analysis, and we sometimes send patches to these projects.